davidroman1914/vmware-mcp-server/instructions/maintenance-vmware.md

 # VMware VM Maintenance Procedures

-## Kubernetes VM Power-Down Sequence
+## VM Power-Down Sequence

-When shutting down Kubernetes VMs for maintenance:
+When shutting down VMs for maintenance:

-1. **Kubernetes Worker Nodes**
+1. **Wave 1 - Worker Nodes**
-   - Find all VMs with names containing "worker" or "node"
+   We will power off all the VMs with the following names or selectors in our list below.
-   - Power off all Kubernetes worker nodes

-2. **Kubernetes Master Nodes**
+   - workers or node

+2. **Wave 2 - Control Plane**
-   - Find all VMs with names containing "master" or "control-plane"
+   We will power off all the VMs with the following names or selectors in our list below.
-   - Power off all Kubernetes master nodes
+   - master or control-plane

+3. **Wave 3 - Remaining VMs**
+   We will power off all remaining VMs not already powered off.

-## Kubernetes VM Power-Up Sequence
+## VM Power-Up Sequence

-When starting up Kubernetes VMs after maintenance:
+When starting up VMs after maintenance:

-1. **Kubernetes Master Nodes**
+1. **Wave 1 - Control Plane**
+   We will power on all the VMs with the following names or selectors in our list below.
-   - Power on Kubernetes master nodes first
+   - master or control-plane

-2. **Kubernetes Worker Nodes**
+2. **Wave 2 - Worker Nodes**
-   - Power on Kubernetes worker nodes
+   We will power on all the VMs with the following names or selectors in our list below.
+   - workers or node

+3. **Wave 3 - Applications**
+   We will power on all remaining VMs not already powered on.

 ## Maintenance Mode Procedures